PORTERFIELD MODEL 35-70/35-90

 Key Takeaways:

-• These aircraft were initially powered by 70-hp LeBlond or 90-hp Warner Scarab Junior radial engines, with later variants using 50-75 hp Continental or Lycoming engines.
+• They were primarily powered by 70-hp LeBlond or 90-hp Warner Scarab Junior radial engines, with other versions utilizing 50-75 hp Continental or Lycoming engines.

-• They featured an enclosed cabin with removable dual controls, a fabric-covered steel-tube fuselage, and fabric-covered spruce/plywood wings, achieving a top speed of 135 mph and a 20,000 ft ceiling.
+• Key features included an enclosed cabin with removable dual controls, a fabric-covered steel-tube fuselage, and fabric-covered spruce wing construction, achieving performance such as a 135 mph top speed and 20,000 ft ceiling.

 See a mistake?
 Contact us.